riadnassiffe/starter-academic/content/post/raspberry_pi_dvs/index.md

 ## CPU Performance According Frequency

-In order to test the effect of continuous DVS emulation in a system like the Raspberry Pi a code witch the execution depends only of the CPU was executed and the time used by the CPU was measured.
+In order to test the effect of continuous DVS emulation in a system like the Raspberry Pi a code witch the execution depends on only of the CPU was executed and the time used by the CPU was measured.
 The code used in this experiment was:

 {{< highlight c "linenos=table,linenostart=1" >}}
 int main(int argc, char *argv[])